Branwell Brontë: Juvenilia

-Branwell Brontë was the fourth of six children and the only son of Patrick Brontë (1777–1861) and his wife, Maria Branwell Brontë (1783–1821).
-He was born in a house (now known as the Brontë Birthplace) in Market Street, Thornton, near Bradford, West Riding of Yorkshire, and moved with his family to Haworth when his father was appointed to the perpetual curacy in 1820.

-While four of his five sisters were sent to Cowan Bridge boarding school, Branwell was educated at home by his father, who gave him a classical education.
-Elizabeth Gaskell, biographer of his sister, Charlotte Brontë, says of Branwell's schooling "Mr. Brontë's friends advised him to send his son to school; but, remembering both the strength of will of his own youth and his mode of employing it, he believed that Branwell was better at home, and that he himself could teach him well, as he had told others before."
-Branwell’s two eldest sisters died just before his eighth birthday in 1825, and their loss affected him deeply.

-Even as a young boy Branwell read extensively, and was especially fond of the "Noctes Ambrosianae", literary dialogues published in Blackwood's Magazine.
-He took a leadership role with Charlotte in a series of fantasy role-playing games and plays which the siblings wrote and performed, featuring the "Young Men", characters based on a set of wooden soldiers he had received from his father.
-The plays evolved into an intricate saga set in a fictionalised version of West Africa called the Glass Town confederacy.
-From 1834, Branwell both collaborated and competed with his sister Charlotte to create another imaginary world, Angria.
+Branwell both collaborated and competed with his sister Charlotte to expand this imaginary world, which they named Angria.
 Branwell's particular interest in these paracosms were their politics and wars, including the destructive rivalry between their heroes, Charlotte's Arthur Wellesley, Duke of Zamorna, and his own, Alexander Percy, Earl of Northangerland.
-These writings impress by their virtuosity and scope, but are also repetitive when compared to Charlotte's contributions.
-Branwell often wrote under several pseudonyms, such as Captain John Bud, Sergeant Bud, and Chief Genius Bany, who were also characters in their world.Christine Alexander, a Brontë juvenilia historian at the University of New South Wales, wrote: Both Charlotte and Branwell ensured the consistency of their imaginary world.
+These juvenile writings impress by their virtuosity and scope, but are also repetitive when compared to Charlotte's contributions.
+Branwell often wrote under several pseudonyms, such as Captain John Bud, Sergeant Bud, and Chief Genius Bany, who were also characters in their world.
+Christine Alexander, a Brontë juvenilia historian at the University of New South Wales, wrote:Both Charlotte and Branwell ensured the consistency of their imaginary world.
 When Branwell exuberantly kills off important characters in his manuscripts, Charlotte comes to the rescue and, in effect, resurrects them for the next stories [...]; and when Branwell becomes bored with his inventions, such as the Glass Town magazine he edits, Charlotte takes over his initiative and keeps the publication going for several more years.
 It was Branwell, however, who took a pride in systematizing their private world and maintaining a consistent political structure, features typical of paracosmic play.
-He documented in encyclopaedic detail, in neat lists, footnotes, sketches, and maps, the geography, history, government, and social structure of the Glass Town Federation (and later, the new kingdom of Angria)—laying down the parameters of the imaginary world.
+He documented in encyclopedic detail, in neat lists, footnotes, sketches, and maps, the geography, history, government, and social structure of the Glass Town Federation (and later, the new kingdom of Angria)—laying down the parameters of the imaginary world.Surrounded by his sisters and missing the company of other boys, Branwell's early works reflect his pleasure in the wider options he would have in later life and adulthood.
+In January 1829, aged 11, he began a magazine, later named Branwell's Blackwood's Magazine, which included his poems, plays, criticisms, histories, and dialogues.
+After six months, Branwell abandoned the project, and Charlotte took it over.